capactio/capact/docs/tutorial/content-creation/README.md

                   arguments:
                     artifacts:
                       - name: postgresql
-                        from: "{{steps.install-db.outputs.artifacts.postgresql}}" # Refer to output from `install-db` step.
+                        from: "{{steps.install-db.outputs.artifacts.postgresql}}"
-                                                                                  # Accessing the `install-db` output is possible even if the step was
-                                                                                  # satisfied by the input argument and replaced with the "mock" step.
                       - name: database-input
                         raw:
                           data: |
                             name: confluencedb
                             owner: superuser

               # Here we prepare the input for the Helm runner.
-In the next two steps,
+In the next three steps,
               # we use Jinja2 to render the input and fill the required parameters.
               # In the future there might be a better way to do this.

+              # In this step only <@ host @> variable will be rendered
               - - name: render-helm-args
                   voltron-action: jinja2.template
                   arguments: